Angie55/milestoneFour-chocify/README.md

 #### Reset password

+- User can reset their password by entering thier email to receive a link.
+Once they click the link and enter their new passowrd is updated.

 #### Contact us

 - Form to send a message to the Chocify team using EmailJS, this currently sends an email to one of my email accounts so I could test it.